kallisti5/chevybolt/README.md

 * Issuing vehicle commands through API (lock, unlock) - Functional, but get_diagnostic request still failing afterwards
 * Plugging vehicle into a Level 2 charger - get_diagnostic request still failing
 * Getting into vehicle, powering car on - get_diagnostic requests working again

+After extensive trial-and-error, there doesn't seem to be a fixed set of conditions leading to this event.
+There also is no fix beyond physically powering the vehicle on via the start button.

+### Disabling OnStar

+OnStar can be disabled by powering the vehicle off (important per the repair manual, it has a battery) and pulling the OnStar fuse from the fuse panel under the drivers steering wheel.
+Once disabled, [a blank filler plate](https://thingiverse.com/thing:5199130) can be 3d printed to replace the physical OnStar buttons.

+Overall, the vehicle works as expected with the OnStar module disabled except for one problem.
+The in-vehicle microphone for bluetooth telephone calls will no longer function.
+The microphone runs through the OnStar unit which seemingly amplifies or re-encodes the audio signal for the radio.

+It might be possible to "bridge" the microphone directly to the radio unit via the following pins of OnStar X2 connector:

+* 9 B24 Cellular Phone Microphone +
+* 10 B24 Cellular Phone Microphone ground

+* 6 Radio / Navigation Microphone +
+* 12 Radio / Navigation Microphone -
+* 5 Radio / Navigation Microphone ground

+Connecting 9/10 to 6/12 might provide a functional in-vehicle bluetooth audio experience.
+Untested.

+### Physical Access to OnStar module

+The OnStar module (K73 Telematics Communication Interface Control) is physically located directly behind the central infotainment screen.
+Access is not easy as you will need to remove the dash trim (containing the AC vents), then unscrew and remove the infotainment screen assembly.

 ## Dealer TechLink